-Pioneering comedian, order actor, order producer, buy cialis and philanthropist Tim Reid can now claim “author” on his astonishing resume.
+Pioneering comedian actor, producer, and philanthropist Tim Reid can now claim “author” on his astonishing resume.
 His book Tim and Tom: An American Comedy in Black and White (University of Chicago Press), which he wrote with friend and former comedy partner Tom Dreesen, was released this fall, and has received strong reviews from leading comics and intellectuals.

 Tim and Tom is an achievement of humor, and is often side-splitting funny.
 It is also the honest biography of two American youths who had poverty in common; one who is black and from Norfolk, and another who is white from Southside Chicago.
 Finally, Tim and Tom is a revealing look at race and culture clarified not by academics or lawmakers, but by a courageous comedy team who dared to deliver their observations with hilarious and blunt humor.
 Although the pair confronted racism in a time when riots and demonstrations dominated the landscape, Tim feels that there are fewer, if any, opportunities to honestly address issues of race today, and that they come at greater personal cost to those who seize them.

 Tim will appear on “The Tonight Show,” Dec.
 5. He will sign copies of his book Friday, Dec.
 12, 8 to 10:30 p.m. at Minerva Books, 233 Bartow Alley, Petersburg, to coincide with the city’s monthly Friday for the Arts festival.